Swarthmore/course2ics-parser/readme.md

 # course2ics-parser

-This script will transform a csv file into a number of ics events.
+This package has 2 main functionalities

-## Work in progress warning
+1. Transform a CSV into a number of ics events

-This repo is a work in progress
+2. Generate an `index.html` file that can be used to search through the generated events.

 ## Usage